fpereiro/gotoB/readme.md

 - `verb`, which can be a string or a regex.
 - `path`, which can be a string, an integer, a regex, or an array containing those types of elements.
 - `options`, an optional object with additional options.
 - `rfun`, the function that will be executed when the responder is matched. `rfun` is short for `responder function`.
+The responder receives a context object `x` as its first argument and optional extra arguments (`args`).
+We'll see what's inside `x` in a later section.

 If invalid parameters are passed to `B.respond`, the function will report an error and return `false`.